sourcehold/sourcehold-maps/Known-map-sections.md

 ## Basic section information
-Every section has a four digit key identifier in the 1000-1126 range.
+Every section has a four digit key identifier in the 1000-1136 range.
 Not every number in this range is used.
+Numbers >= 1100 seem applicable to Crusader only.

 Every section is fixed in size, even for different map sizes.